elkraneo/accessible-spatial-computing/Sources/A11Y-SC-NYC/Documentation.docc/Terminology.md

-# Glossary
+# Terminology
-Curated list of specialized terms and their explanations used in visionOS.
+A list of terms used in visionOS

 ## Overview